-Once relegated to the same staid products on the grocery or liquor store shelf, the alcohol and beverage space has undergone a radical change during the last decade — a pivot accelerted in part by the COVID-19 outbreak.
+Once relegated to the same staid products on the grocery or liquor store shelf, the alcohol and beverage space is undergoing a radical change during the last decade.
+Consumers now have countless more options when they shop.

 In this report, you'll find stories that include: